taeseokyang/taeseokyang/README.md

 ## What i am doing
 - Editor-in-Chief of Gachon Herald
 - Team Leader of the Electronics Department at GOAT
-- Developing a iOS application
+- Developing a iOS application